craigsapp/ratioscore/doc/time/index.md

 </script>

 The filter line can be placed anywhere in the score (top, bottom, middle).
-The extract filter pulls out the spcified spines, which are from the second spine to the end of the line in this case, removing the first `**recip` spine.
+The extract filter pulls out the specified spines, which are from the second spine to the end of the line in this case, removing the first `**recip` spine.
 This will perform the score using a repeated 8-16-16 rhythm instead of the constant 16th notes.